 What do you get from this course?

 The MOOC allows participants to study their area of interest throughout a five-week period.
 The course covers topics such as the scholarly communication landscape, information literacy skills, advocacy and capacity development strategies.
-Additionally, it provides discipline-specific information for Hinari, AGORA, OARE, ARDI and GOALI.
+Additionally, it provides specific information about using the Research4Life Unified Content Portal and the discipline specific (Hinari, AGORA, OARE, ARDI and GOALI) collections.

 Participants of the course will be provided with a Certificate of Attendance after completing the exam at the end of the course.
 Those who pass the exam with a grade of at least 7.0, will receive a Certificate of Achievement.